 About 2.2 million Ohioans stand to benefit from President Obama’s plan.
 But even with the unwavering support of Democratic Senator Sherrod Brown, it might be difficult for President Obama’s plan to get any traction here.

 It isn’t the first time Ohio has considered legislating paid time off.
 In 2008, a diverse coalition put together a ballot proposal requiring paid time off.
 It polled well, garnering support from 76 percent of Democrats polled, and 45 percent of republicans.
 But it ran into opposition from the business community, and after then-governor Ted Strickland withdrew his support for the plan, the coalition dropped its campaign.
 Any new legislation aimed at providing paid leave is likely to run into the same opposition that the legislation faced in 2008.

 However, the trend does seem to be toward expanding the rights of workers to paid leave, and the benefits of paid leave are well documented.
 According to a White House Council on Economic Advisers report, paid leave reduces turnover and increases productivity.
 And in states that have already instituted paid sick leave, including Connecticut, 75 percent of employers support the law, and reported that there were little or no negative effects of the new law on their bottom line.

 Although Ohio doesn’t yet provide mandatory paid sick leave, employment laws do make it illegal for employers to apply their leave policies unfairly or retaliate if an employee using FMLA.
-If you are have questions about the legality of your employer’s paid sick leave policy, or if you think that policy is being applied unfairly, the best course of action is to call the right attorney at (216) 291-4744 to schedule a free and confidential consultation.
-At the Spitz Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.
+If you are have questions about the legality of your employer’s paid sick leave policy, or if you think that policy is being applied unfairly, the best course of action is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
+At Spitz, The Employee’s Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.